redhat-openstack/openstack-puppet-modules/README.md

 IPA master and replicas require a RedHat family OS.

+Does not manage master/replica load balancing.

+Clients will need additional configuration if a VIP is to be used.

 Only one IPA master server can be defined per Puppet master.

 Only one IPA domain/realm can be defined per Puppet master.

+Client configuration does not work with Ubuntu 8.04

 ## License

+    huit/puppet-ipa - Puppet module that can manage an IPA master, replicas and clients.

+    Copyright (C) 2013 Harvard University Information Technology

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by